Lytes Cary Manor - an Arts and Crafts inspired garden

 The Jenner family took up residence in 1907.
 Previous owners and tenants had farmed right up to the house, requiring Sir Walter Jenner to create a new garden.
 The design was Arts and Craft inspired and featured mostly rectangular ‘rooms’ separated by yew hedges and stone walls, each reflecting a different mood or purpose.

 Sir Walter Jenner passed away in 1948, leaving Lytes Cary to the National Trust.
-The Manor was let in 1955 to Jeremy Chittenden and his wife Biddy who both worked tirelessly over the next 45 years to transform the gardens into those we enjoy today.
+The Manor was let in 1955 to Jeremy Chittenden and his wife Biddy who both worked tirelessly over the next 45 years to transform the gardens into those we now know.